tczajka/NineDigits/README.md

 # Rules of the game

 Two players alternate placing digits on an initially empty [Sudoku](https://en.wikipedia.org/wiki/Sudoku) grid.
-Addititional rules are:
+Additional rules are:
 * You must always keep the Sudoku solvable.
 * You can't play trivial moves that are already implied by other digits.
 * The player that makes the final move wins.
 The final move makes the Sudoku have a unique solution.